cs5220-f20/matmul-project/README.md

 For those who aren't familiar with the Makefile system and would like an overview, please consult these two links: [tutorial] (http://mrbook.org/blog/tutorials/make/) [more in-depth tutorial](http://www.cs.swarthmore.edu/~newhall/unixhelp/howto_makefiles.html)
 ### Building with GNU Compilers

-You must load the gcc and openblas modules before building:
+You must load the gcc and openblas modules before building ---load order matters!

 `module load gcc; module load openblas`

 You may notice the `-std=gnu99` flag in `Makefile.in.gcc`.
 This tells